How to work on the business, not just in it

 Why making time to work ‘on the business’ is so hard

-Most leaders do not struggle with this because they lack discipline or because they don’t know what the business needs, but because the conditions around them constantly pull them into managing clients and customers, the team or firefighting.
+It's not usually because we don't recognise the need or that we lack the discipline, it's that the conditions around us constantly pull us into managing clients and customers, the team or firefighting.

-In the early stages of a business, being deep in the work often makes complete sense.
+In the early stages of a business, being deeply involved in the work often makes complete sense.
 The founder or senior leader is usually close to clients, close to delivery and involved in almost everything.
-That is often part of why the business works.
-Things move because one or two people are driving them forward.

 The difficulty comes later, when the business is growing, but the leadership habits have not really shifted with it.

-The same behaviour that once made you effective can start to limit the business.
-If people still come to you for too many decisions, if you are still too involved in the detail, or if the organisation is still too dependent on your oversight, you become the point through which too much has to pass.
+The same way of working that once made you effective can start to limit the business, and the leader may become a bottleneck.
+If people still come to you for too many decisions, if you are too involved in the details, or if the organisation is too dependent on your oversight, you become the sticking point that slows everything else down.

 Why it matters